Two Years Later… Still, Very Thankful For My Heart Valve Surgery

 I’m thankful for Mederma, the skin cream that has made my 9-inch scar go away!!!

-I’m thankful for all the 78 former patients who completed my 2007 Heart Valve Surgery Patient Survey.
-We are all helping patients and caregivers understand the realities of heart valve surgery - especially second opinions.
+I’m thankful for all the 78 former patients who completed my survey.
+We are all helping patients and caregivers understand the realities of heart valve surgery – especially second opinions.

 And finally….
 I would like to thank YOU… WHOEVER YOU ARE… Whether you are a patient or caregiver, you are at this website trying to educate yourself or someone you love on the topic of heart surgery.